23 Things Grammarly Can and Can’t Do in 2025 (an FAQ)

 Even though Grammarly occasionally removes a word or two to make your text concise, these adjustments won’t significantly reduce the word count.

-If you need to reduce your word count considerably (and don’t want to do it yourself), you can hire an editor.
+If you need to reduce your word count considerably, you can use Grammarly’s AI.

 11. Can Grammarly detect passive voice?